NissesSenap/gitHubBinDl/README.md

 ### priority number 1

 - If a current release exist of your cli support to save the old version
-- Be able to look which version of a package you want
 - Add cli option for configfile + version output
 - Write simple instruction on how to get a GitHub token
 - What build do you want to download?
 Windows, Darwin, Linux?